 Cancel any add-ons

-Common auto loan add-ons include GAP waivers, service contracts or extended warranties, tire and wheel warranties and more — you may have agreed to these when you bought your car without understanding the full cost.
+Common auto loan add-ons include guaranteed asset protection (GAP) waivers, service contracts or extended warranties, tire and wheel warranties and more — you may have agreed to these when you bought your car without understanding the full cost.
 Canceling them will decrease how much you owe on your auto loan, allowing you to pay off your car loan faster.

 Who it may be good for.
 Anyone who has add-ons may be able to cancel them.
 The less you owe, the less you pay.